Bihui-Jin/CodeModernization/README.md

 **Expectations** for this week:
-- Review and run (maybe?) the provided Docker scripts to familiarize yourself with the environment.
+- Review and run the provided Docker scripts to familiarize yourself with the environment.
 - Inspect a few Kaggle notebooks to give yourself a general idea about its task/target metric.
 - Set up MLE-Bench (lite) locally on the school's server.
 - Begin scaffolding your execution/repair pipeline (ideally).